 We began by developing the script; then we searched for a suitable venue.
 We found one in the Lampworks, Birmingham, a former factory.
 But this was not simply a “found space” for the play.
-Once we found the venue, we decided where the different scenes would take place.
-The writers David Calcutt and Sarah Sayeed then rewrote the scenes specifically for the different locations.
-We ended up with a very different script than we began with – partly because we were working with a specific site in mind.
+Once we found the venue, we decided where the different scenes would take place; and the play was rewritten for those locations.

-The production designer John Bell also created his sets with the venue in mind.
-He chose things for each location that would look and feel as if they belonged in this place, as if it had been simply “found” there; so the audience would always feel they were in a real environment, rather than taking part in a theatrical performance.
+The designer John Bell chose things for each location that would look and feel as if they belonged in this place, as if it had been simply “found” there; so the audience would always feel they were in a real environment, rather than taking part in a theatrical performance.

 One important element in the set were the numerous gauze screens.
 In our "story," these may once have hung here as a "sacred" space, but they now appear tattered, the images on them faded.